grimmelm/nft/nftlaw.md

 time with real estate.
 If Alice owns a parcel of land and grants Telecorp an "easement" to run a fiber-optic cable under one corner of her land, the easement will still exist after Alice sells the land to Bob.
-It is said to "bind the owner's sucessors" or to "run with the land."
+It is said to "bind the owner's successors" or to "run with the land."
 That is the easement is attached to and limits (or "burdens") the legal right to the land itself.
 It is not just a personal promise from Alice to Telecorp.
 When Bob buys the land from Alice, he steps into her shoes.
 He succeeds not just to her rights in the land (e.g. to